haskell/haskell-ide-engine/README.md

 ## Installation

-### Installation with stack
+### Installation with stack on Linux

-This route should work on Linux, Windows and macOS.
+The preferred installation mechanism is via `make` (this calls `stack` under the hood), as it makes sure the repo is synced, installs the required cabal libraries if missing, and makes copies of the executables with suffixes to be able to tell them apart.

-To install HIE, you need Stack version >= 1.7.1.
+To install HIE, you need stack version >= 1.7.1.

 HIE builds from source code, so there's a couple of extra steps.

-The `stack install` step can take more than 30 minutes, so grab a coffee and please be patient!

 #### Linux pre-requirements